Author

 For Dogs:

-Virbac CET Enzymatic Dog Toothpaste: This toothpaste is designed to help reduce plaque and freshen breathr.
+Virbac CET Enzymatic Dog Toothpaste: This toothpaste is designed to help reduce plaque and freshen breath.
 Plus, it comes in flavors like poultry that dogs seem to love (yes, seriously).

 TropiClean Fresh Breath Water Additive: Forget the struggle of dog toothpaste and brushes.
 Try this stress-free alternative.
 Actively contributes to a clean mouth by reducing plaque and tartar build-up in 14 days or less.